Private guides and guided tours in Croatia

 Private Guide in Sibenik - Jasenka

-(Member Since 2012) Languages: English, French, Italian and GermanI think that I am - a relaxed person trying to relax my guests but at the same time, due to my age I am responsible and quite well educated.
+(Member Since 2012) Languages: English, French, Italian, GermanI think that I am - a relaxed person trying to relax my guests but at the same time, due to my age I am responsible and quite well educated.
 I have been around, seen places and I do know the people in my region which helps me organize different visits and offer different services.
 I have been a guide for last 8 years and I enjoy this job because it enables me to meet different people which I adore / I have friends all over the world/.

 Private Guide in Split - Maja

-(Member Since 2015) Languages: English - CroatianMy name is Maja, and I am coming from Croatia.
+(Member Since 2015) Languages: English, CroatianMy name is Maja, and I am coming from Croatia.
 I live in Split and I am professional licensed tour guide for Split and Split-Dalmatia county.
 I am guiding for over 2 years, not only Split but also, Salona,Trogir and Krka National park.

 Croatia